Cal State Apply is open for the Fall 2022 cohort. The EdD Program will begin reviewing applications February 1, 2022.

 - Earned baccalaureate degree and master's degree from accredited institutions of higher education with a cumulative grade point average in graduate study of 3.0 or above;

-- Submission of Graduate Record Examination (GRE) scores on the three sections of the General Test; (verbal, quantitative, and academic writing) GRE scores current within the previous five (5) years are acceptable as valid for this purpose.
+- The GRE requirement has been waived for the remainder of the Fall 2022 admissions cycle.
+Submission of Graduate Record Examination (GRE) scores on the three sections of the General Test; (verbal, quantitative, and academic writing) GRE scores current within the previous five (5) years are acceptable as valid for this purpose.
 We look for a score of 4.0 or above on the analytical writing portion of the GRE, though conditional admission may be offered to applicants with lower GRE writing scores;

 - Non-native speakers of English must have a minimum score of 80 on the iBT-TOEFL or 6.5 on the IELTS overall, or a 55 PTE;